Best OBD2 Scanners for BMW 2026: BimmerCode, BimmerLink, ISTA, Carly Compared

 It's a dependable tool that does the basics well.
 You won't be coding comfort features with it, and the interface feels dated compared to app-based solutions.
 But it's self-contained, doesn't require a subscription, and it just works.
 A good choice for the DIYer who wants a physical tool they can toss in the boot.

-What a Phone App Can't Do on Your BMW
+What Can't a Phone App Do on a BMW?

 This is worth spelling out because the marketing for app-based tools can be misleading.
 There are things that no phone app, regardless of brand, can do on a BMW: